-In a reverse mortgage (also referred to as a a home equity conversion loan), borrowers of a certain age may use home equity for living expenses without having to sell their homes.
-The lending institution gives you funds determined by your home equity amount; you receive a lump sum, a monthly payment or a line of credit.
-Repayment isn't required until when the homeowner sells the property, moves (such as into a care facility) or dies.
-At the time your home has been sold or is no longer used as your primary residence, you (or your estate) must repay the lending institution for the money you obtained from your reverse mortgage plus interest and other fees.
+Reverse mortgages (sometimes called "home equity conversion loans") give older homeowners the ability to tap into equity without having to sell their home.
+The lending institution gives you funds determined by the equity you've built-up in your home; you get a one-time amount, a monthly payment or a line of credit.
+Paying back your loan isn't necessary until when the borrower sells the home, moves (such as into a care facility) or dies.
+When your home sells or is no longer used as your primary residence, you (or your estate) have to repay the lending institution for the cash you got from the reverse mortgage plus interest among other finance charges.

-The conditions of a reverse mortgage generally are being sixty-two or older, using the house as your primary residence, and holding a small remaining mortgage balance or owning your home outright.
+The conditions of a reverse mortgage loan usually are being 62 or older, using the house as your main residence, and holding a small remaining mortgage balance or having paid it off.

-Homeowners who are on a fixed income and need additional money find reverse mortgages ideal for their situation.
-Social Security and Medicare benefits won't be affected; and the funds are nontaxable.
-Reverse Mortgages can have adjustable or fixed interest rates.
-Your lending institution will not take the property away if you live past the loan term nor will you be obligated to sell your residence to pay off the loan even if the loan balance grows to exceed property value.
-Call us at (760) 632-7701 if you'd like to explore the benefits of reverse mortgages.
+Reverse mortgages are ideal for homeowners who are retired or no longer working and must supplement their limited income.
+Social Security and Medicare benefits can not be affected; and the funds are not taxable.
+Reverse Mortgages can have adjustable or fixed rates.
+The lender isn't able to take away your property if you outlive your loan nor will you be required to sell your residence to pay off your loan amount even when the balance grows to exceed property value.
+Contact us at (760) 632-7701 to look into your reverse mortgage options.

 Do you have a question regarding a mortgage program?